apereo/cas/docs/cas-server-documentation/installation/Password-Synchronization.md

 in CAS settings.
 Failing to synchronize an account password generally produces errors in the logs and the event is not considered a catastrophic failure.

-## Configuration

-Allow the user to synchronize account password to a variety of destinations in-place.

-{% include_cached {{ version }}/ldap-configuration.md configKey="cas.authn.password-sync.ldap[0]" %}

 ## LDAP

 Synchronize account passwords with one or more LDAP servers.
 Support is enabled by including the